 Dugongs are closely related to the Manatee and are very similar in appearance and behavior, sometimes referred to as a ‘sea cow’ the dugongs spend their days grazing on sea grass found locally in the Ningaloo Reef.

-The Ningaloo Reef is home to four species of turtle out of seven in the world, most commonly the green turtle, the loggerhead turtle, the hawksbill turtle, and less frequently the leatherback turtle.
+The Ningaloo Reef is home to three species of turtle out of seven in the world, most commonly the Green Turtle, the Loggerhead Turtle and the Hawksbill Turtle.
 They can commonly be found cruising around the reef in search of food.

 During the months of November, December and January they begin nesting along the shores and islands of the Ningaloo Reef.
 Turtles nest in the very same place that they were born which means some turtles may travel huge distances just to lay their eggs.
 For this reason there are many volunteers who monitor these beaches and protect eggs as they hatch come February/March time.

 For more information on how to volunteer the team over at The Ningaloo Turtle Program work in conjunction with the Cape Conservation Group, the Department of Parks and Wildlife, Murdoch University, and WWF Australia and are always in search of keen environmentalist enthusiasts to help with the protection of these animals.